please note that this website is under construction

 Invertible Cube by Paul Schatz

-The short edges act as hinges which allow this form to undergo a surprising and fluid sequence of different combinations of triangular, hexagonal and square/cubic forms on the inside and outside of the shape. (for more info see: 'Invertible Cube' in menu on the left)
+The short edges act as hinges which allow this form to undergo a surprising and fluid sequence of different combinations of triangular, hexagonal and square/cubic forms on the inside and outside of the shape (for more info go here).
+A beam of wood is, topologically, identical with a cube.

 The Same Thing / Slow Motion (Zeitlupe)